yarafe/Test/Sentinel/faq-fgt-faz-microsoft-sentinel.md

 </code></pre>

 ### Configure FortiGate Device:
-Following this configuration on the Linux machine, the FortiGate device is then set up to dispatch Syslog messages in CEF format to the designated proxy machine using the provided command:
+Following this configuration on the Linux machine, the FortiGate device is then set up to dispatch Syslog messages with TCP port 514 in CEF format to the designated proxy machine using the provided command:

 <pre><code>
 config log syslogd setting
     set status enable
+    set server "172.19.0.7"
-    set port 514
+    set mode reliable
-    set server "x.x.x.x" # IP of the Syslog agent's address set facility local7
+	set facility local7
     set format cef
 end